Pylons/pyramid/docs/glossary.rst

    View handler
      A view handler ties together
      :meth:`pyramid.config.Configurator.add_route` and
-     :meth:`pyramid.config.Configurator.add_view` to make it more
+     :meth:`pyramid.config.Configurator.add_view` to make it more convenient
-     convenient to register a collection of views as a single class when using :term:`url dispatch`.
-See also :ref:`views_chapter`.
+     to register a collection of views as a single class when using :term:`url dispatch`.
+View handlers ship as part of the :term:`pyramid_handlers` add-on package.

    Deployment settings
      Deployment settings are settings passed to the :term:`Configurator` as a